Holocaust Museum Rescinds Aung San Suu Kyi's Rights Award

 Since security forces renewed what they call “clearance operations” last August, more than 671,000 Rohingya, most of them children, have fled Myanmar for neighboring Bangladesh with little more than accounts of the atrocities they witnessed.

-The U.N. has labelled the violence “ethnic cleansing” and has documented evidence of well coordinated and systemic violence, including rape, arson and extrajudicial killings.
+The U.N. has labeled the violence “ethnic cleansing” and has documented evidence of well coordinated and systemic violence, including rape, arson and extrajudicial killings.
 The U.N.
 Office of the High Commissioner for Human Rights concluded that the brutal attacks and eradication of whole villages was intended to prevent the return of Rohingya to Myanmar.

 Myanmar denies committing atrocities and claims to be waging a legitimate counterterrorism campaign.
 Within Myanmar, Rohingya are widely referred to as “Bengalis” and portrayed as dangerous interlopers from Bangladesh.